 Share promotions and hot tips

-The scammer encourages you to buy shares in a company that they predict is about to increase in value.
-You may be contacted by email or the message will be posted in a forum.
-The message will seem like an inside tip and stress that you need to act quickly.
+The scammer encourages you to buy shares in a company they predict is about to increase in value.
+You may be contacted by email, via social media or the message will be posted in a forum.
+The message looks like an inside tip and will usually stress that you need to act quickly.
 The scammer is trying to boost the price of stock so they can sell shares they have already bought, and make a huge profit.
 The share value will then go down dramatically.

 If you invest you will be left with large losses or shares that are virtually worthless.

-Investment seminars are promoted by promising motivational speakers, investment experts, or self-made millionaires who will give you expert advice on investing.
-They are designed to convince you into following high risk investment strategies such as borrowing large sums of money to buy property, or investments that involve lending money on a no security basis or other risky terms.
+Investment seminars may be promoted by promising motivational speakers, investment experts, or self-made millionaires who will give you expert advice on investing, with the purpose of convincing you into following high risk investment strategies.
+These strategies may include borrowing large sums of money to buy property, or investments that involve lending money on a no security basis or other risky terms.

 If you invest there is a high chance you will lose money.

 Superannuation scams offer to give you early access to your super fund, often through a self-managed super fund or for a fee.
-The offer may come from a financial adviser, or a scammer posing as one.
+The offer may come from a scammer posing as a financial adviser.
 The scammer may ask you to agree to a story to ensure the early release of your money and then, acting as your financial adviser, they will deceive your superannuation company into paying out your super benefits directly to them.
 Once they have your money, the scammer may take large 'fees' out of the released fund or leave you with nothing at all.

 You cannot legally access the preserved part of your super until you are between 55 and 60, depending what year you were born.
 There are certain exceptions such as severe financial hardship or compassionate grounds - but anyone who otherwise offers early access to your super is acting illegally.